GDGVIT/live-poll/README.md

 - [x]  Route for going to the next Question
 - [x]  Route for publishing the Question
 - [x]  Socket connection for choosing the option
+- [x]  Route to unpublish the question
+- [x]  Route to get event and action details

 <br>